Counter-Enlightenment: Totalitarianism as a product of the Enlightenment

-After World War II, the Enlightenment re-emerged as a key organizing concept in social and political thought and the history of ideas.
-The Counter-Enlightenment literature blaming the 18th-century Age of Reason for both 18th and 20th-century totalitarianism also resurged.
-The locus classicus of this view is Max Horkheimer and Theodor Adorno's Dialectic of Enlightenment (1947), which traces the degeneration of the general concept of enlightenment from ancient Greece (epitomized by the cunning "bourgeois" hero Odysseus) to 20th-century fascism.
+After World War II, the Enlightenment re-emerged as a key organizing concept in social and political thought and the history of ideas, often suggesting links between counter-enlightenment ideas and fascism.

-The authors take "enlightenment" as their target including its 18th-century form – which we now call "The Enlightenment".
-They claim it is epitomized by the Marquis de Sade.
-However, there were philosophers rejecting Adorno and Horkheimer's claim that Sade's moral skepticism is actually coherent, or that it reflects Enlightenment thought.
+There was also, conversely, new counter-enlightenment literature, blaming the 18th-century Age of Reason for totalitarianism.
+The locus classicus of this view is Max Horkheimer and Theodor Adorno's Dialectic of Enlightenment (1947).
+Adorno and Horkheimer take "enlightenment" as their target including the specifically 18th-century form, – i.e. "The Enlightenment".
+Dialectic of Enlightenment traces the degeneration of the general concept of enlightenment, from ancient Greece (epitomized by the cunning "bourgeois" hero Odysseus) to 20th-century fascism.
+Adorno and Horkheimer claim that the Enlightenment is epitomized by the Marquis de Sade.
+However, some philosophers have rejected Adorno and Horkheimer's claim that Sade's moral skepticism is actually coherent, or that it reflects Enlightenment thought.

 Nazism and Fascism as products of the Counter-Enlightenment

-Later, various historians and authors argued that Fascism was a product of the Counter-Enlightenment itself.
-For example, Ze'ev Sternhell called Fascism "an exacerbated form of the tradition of counter-Enlightenment": with Fascism, "Europe created for the first time a set of political movements and regimes whose project was nothing but the destruction of Enlightenment culture."
+Many historians and other scholars have argued that fascism was a product of the Counter-Enlightenment itself.
+For example, Ze'ev Sternhell called fascism "an exacerbated form of the tradition of counter-Enlightenment": with fascism, "Europe created for the first time a set of political movements and regimes whose project was nothing but the destruction of Enlightenment culture."
 Similar opinions were expressed by such historians as Georges Bensoussan and Enzo Traverso, who noted "Counter-Enlightenment tendencies, combined with industrial and technical progress, a state monopoly over violence, and the rationalisation of methods of domination" and "Counter-Enlightenment (Gegenaufklärung) and the cult of modern technology, a synthesis of Teutonic mythologies and biological nationalism" in Nazism, thus recognizing it as grounded on intellectual traditions of counter-Enlightenment, but mixing them with "instrumental reason" which allowed adopting "the methods of industrial production and scientific management were employed" for such irrational goals as racial extermination.
-Prior to these historians, various philosophers described Fascism as a "revolt against reason" and a force hostile to scientific objectivity and rational inqury, namely Umberto Eco, Bertrand Russell, Richard Wolin and Jason Stanley.
+Prior to these historians, various philosophers described fascism as a "revolt against reason" and a force hostile to scientific objectivity and rational inqury, namely Umberto Eco, Bertrand Russell, Richard Wolin and Jason Stanley.